-If you wish to eliminate all or part of your debt and start fresh, a Chapter 7 may be appropriate.
+If you wish to eliminate all or part of your debt and start fresh in Los Angeles, a Chapter 7 may be appropriate.
 If you wish to reorganize and repay all or part of your debts, a Chapter 13 may be appropriate.
-For a detailed explanation of both Chapters, you may contact our office and speak with an attorney.
+For a detailed explanation of both Chapters, you may contact our bankruptcy lawyers in Los Angeles.

 It is a reorganization Chapter, like Chapter 13.
-However, Chapter 11 cases do not have debt limits, are generally very expensive and are usually reserved for large businesses, large corporations or individuals with substantial assets.
+However, Chapter 11 cases in Los Angeles do not have debt limits, are generally very expensive and are usually reserved for large businesses, large corporations or individuals with substantial assets.

 A debt that has been eliminated or nullified by a bankruptcy.

 Very unlikely.
 Most of your assets can be protected when you file Chapter 7 bankruptcy.
-Approximately 99% of our Chapter 7 clients do not lose any assets.
+Approximately 99% of our Chapter 7 clients in Los Angeles do not lose any assets.

 No, in chapter 13 you repay all or part of your debts and keep all of your assets.